-A second issue is that the upper-echelons model (Hambrick and Mason, 1984) assumes that perception leads directly to choice.
-This however assumes that the optimal choice for the firm is the optimal choice for the manager.
-A more realistic view is that managers make choices that to differing extents satisfy the organisations needs and their personal goals.
-Managers who recognise this trade off may see the decision making process as a politicised power play which according to McClelland (1970) has a range from a personal 'I win you lose' concern to a concern for group goals.
+A second issue is to address is that the upper echelons model (Hambrick and Mason, 1984) assumes perception leads directly to choice.
+This however, presupposes that the optimal choice for the firm is the optimal choice for the manager.
+A more realistic view is that managers make choices that to differing extents satisfy the organizations needs and their personal goals.
+Managers who recognize this trade off may see the decision making process as a politicized power play which according to McClelland (1970) has a range from a personal 'I win you lose' concern to a concern for group goals.
 Thus, while managers may perceive a range of options their own personal orientation, values and motivation will effect where they make their choice within that perceived range.

 The important dimension of the above observations is the clear separation of discretion and choice.
-Discretion does limit choice, through the framing of a perceived range of possible action alternatives, but not to the extent of eliminating choice.
-Which of the perceived range of action alternatives is ultimately selected will be the result of a more complex and context specific goal dependent process.
+Discretion limits choice through the framing of a perceived range of possible action alternatives, but not to the extent of eliminating choice.
+Which of the perceived range of action alternatives is ultimately selected will be the result of a more complex context specific and goal dependent process.
 The framework presented is therefore concerned with the range of possible actions cognitively available to a manager as well as the enacted choice among those alternatives.